Olympics-London can host 2020 Games if moved over coronavirus: mayor candidate

 TOKYO, Feb 20 (Reuters) - London would be ready to host the 2020 Olympics if the outbreak of the coronavirus forced the Games to be moved from Tokyo, Shaun Bailey, the Conservative candidate for mayor of the British capital, has said.

-Tokyo organisers have set up a task force to coordinate with public health authorities on how to respond to the epidemic, while the International Olympic Committee has said it had been advised by the World Health Organization that there is no case for contingency plans to cancel or relocate the Games.
+With the Tokyo Games due to begin on July 24, organisers have set up a task force to coordinate with public health authorities over the epidemic.
+The International Olympic Committee has said it had been advised by the World Health Organization that there is no case for contingency plans to cancel or relocate the Games.

 In Japan, hundreds have been infected by the virus with two deaths confirmed on the Diamond Princess cruise ship off Yokohama port, sparking concerns that the world's top sporting event may not take place.

-With London having hosted the 2012 Games, Bailey said it was well placed to step in for Tokyo if needed.
+Bailey said London was well placed to step in for Tokyo if needed and urged the Olympic Committee to consider the city as an alternative.

-"We have the infrastructure and the experience.
-And due to the #coronavirus outbreak, the world might need us to step up," he said on Twitter.

 "How dare you!
 Don't deprive the Olympics from Japan!
 In the first place, the UK didn't take any remedies for the "Diamond Princess" owned by your country!"
 Twitter user @Gelsomi47388050 said in English.